-The following merit awards pool shall be allocated to recognize outstanding tenure-track faculty performance.
+The following merit awards pool shall be allocated to compensate outstanding faculty performance.
 Merit pay shall be in addition to other salary increments provided in this contract.
 No faculty member may earn a merit in the same year that a promotion is granted.
 The awarding of merit pay shall be consistent with the unit standards of the faculty evaluation procedures in this contract.